-Hull and East Yorkshire Hospitals NHS Trust will mark World Kidney Day tomorrow (Thursday, March 8).
+Hull University Teaching Hospitals NHS Trust will mark World Kidney Day tomorrow (Thursday, March 8).

 Taking place on the same day as International Women’s Day, this year’s event will focus on the link between kidney disease and women’s health.